ring-lang/ring/applications/escape/README.md

 # Features

-(1) The Snakes move automatically to collect the stars and grow!
+(1) The Snake can move automatically to collect the stars and grow!

 (2) The Snake can attack the player!